 The Foundation manages The Harbus' $1.5M endowment/investment portfolio and awards $60k annually to organizations promoting education, literacy, and journalism.
 The Foundation is the largest student-run investment portfolio on campus and is an excellent opportunity for students interested in investment management or non-profits/grantmaking.
 The Foundation is run through the Impact Investing Club.

 The mission of the Volunteer Corps is to inspire, organize, and facilitate community volunteer programs for members of the Harvard Business School community.
-Our main program is weekly tutoring and mentorship for third and fourth grade students at Gardner Pilot Academy.
+Our main programs include small business consulting, youth academic and mentorship support, and other community engagement events.

-The Health Care Club's mission is to promote the image of HBS as an institution that produces leaders who have an impact in the business of health care.
+The Health Care Club's mission is to inspire, support, and connect members within the business of health care.
 This mission is achieved through providing a forum for students to learn the business of health care; prepare for and pursue careers in health care; and promote a community of students at HBS who are interested in health care.

 The club aims to provide students with the skills, experience, and network necessary to become the next generation of impact investing leaders.
 The club offers a variety of speaker events, career treks, hands-on investing opportunities, alumni mentorship, and cross-school social events to help foster a strong community of students with a shared interest in the field of impact investing.
 The club also manages the Harbus Foundation (a venture philanthropy program) and the MIINT program (a cross-school impact investing competition).

 This student-led nonprofit provides volunteer opportunities to MBA students to help address the world’s most pressing issues.
 The nonprofit connects MBAs to underserved organizations, and in doing so, students gain hands-on business experience and use their skills for maximum impact.